-Recognize Tire Failure.
-Quickly knowing you have a tire failure will let you have more time to react.
+Recognize Tire Failure: Quickly knowing you have a tire failure will let you have more time to react.
 Having just a few extra seconds to remember what it is you're supposed to do can help you.
 The major signs of tire failure include the following:

-- Sound.
-The loud "bang" of a blowout is an easily recognized sign, because it can take a few seconds for your vehicle to react.
-You might think it was some other vehicle, but any time you hear a tire blow, you'd be safest to assume it is yours. - Vibration.
-If the vehicle thumps or vibrates heavily, it may be a sign that one of the tires has gone flat.
-With a rear tire, that may be the only sign you get. - Feel.
-If the steering feels "heavy," it is probably a sign that one of the front tires has failed.
+- ➤ Sound: The loud "bang" of a blowout is an easily recognized sign, because it can take a few seconds for your vehicle to react.
+You might think it was some other vehicle, but any time you hear a tire blow, you'd be safest to assume it is yours. - Vibration: If the vehicle thumps or vibrates heavily, it may be a sign that one of the tires has gone flat.
+With a rear tire, that may be the only sign you get. - Feel: If the steering feels "heavy," it is probably a sign that one of the front tires has failed.
 Sometimes, failure of a rear tire will cause the vehicle to slide back and forth or "fishtail."
 However, dual rear tires usually prevent this.

-Respond to Tire Failure.
-When a tire fails, your vehicle is in danger.
-You must immediately:
+Respond to Tire Failure: When a tire fails, your vehicle is in danger.
+You must immediately-

-- Hold the Steering Wheel Firmly.
-If a front tire fails, it can twist the steering wheel out of your hand.
-The only way to prevent this is to keep a firm grip on the steering wheel with both hands at all times. - Stay Off the Brake.
-It's natural to want to brake in an emergency.
+- Hold the Steering Wheel Firmly: If a front tire fails, it can twist the steering wheel out of your hand.
+The only way to prevent this is to keep a firm grip on the steering wheel with both hands at all times. - > Stay Off the Brake: It's natural to want to brake in an emergency.
 However, braking when a tire has failed could cause loss of control.
-Unless you're about to run into something, stay off the brake until the vehicle has slowed down, and then brake very gently, pull off the road, and stop. - Check the Tires.
-After you've come to a stop, get out and check all the tires.
+Unless you're about to run into something, stay off the brake until the vehicle has slowed down, and then brake very gently, pull off the road, and stop. - Check the Tires: After you've come to a stop, get out and check all the tires.
 Do this even if the vehicle seems to be handling all right.
-If one of your dual tires goes, the only way you may know it is by getting out and looking at it and/or striking it with a hammer, tire billy club, steel bar, etc.
+Check the inflation and condition of each of your dual tires and look for other damage a blowout may have caused.